We provide a network and forum for the study of American author Kate Chopin.

 The scholarship listings are updated by Kelli P. O’Brien (University of Arkansas at Pine Bluff).

-The intern for 2018 is Joel Miller (Mansfield University).
+The intern is Joel Miller (Mansfield University).

 Members of the website advisory committee include Tom Bonner (Xavier University of Louisiana), Barbara Ewell (Loyola University of New Orleans), Beth Jensen (Georgia State University Perimeter College), Kathleen Butterly Nigro (University of Missouri–St. Louis), Kelli P. O’Brien (University of Arkansas at Pine Bluff), Kate O’Donoghue (Suffolk County Community College), Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain), and Emily Toth (Louisiana State University).